sachindsilva/ML-Lab-SEE/README.md

 ## 🗞️ `PROGRAM LIST` 🗞️
 **`Source code`** : __[Click Here](https://github.com/amppmann/ML-Lab-SEE/blob/master/Source%20code.docx)__

-1. *// Will be updated*
+***`1. // Will be updated`***

+**`
-`2.Implement the FIND-S algorithm for finding the most specific hypothesis based on a given set of training data samples.
-Read the training data from a CSV file.`
+2.Implement the FIND-S algorithm for finding the most specific hypothesis based on a given set of training data samples.
+Read the training data from a CSV file.
+`**

-`3.Demonstrate the working of the Candidate-Elimination algorithm to output a description of the set of all hypotheses consistent with the training examples.`
+**`3.Demonstrate the working of the Candidate-Elimination algorithm to output a description of the set of all hypotheses consistent with the training examples.`**

-`4.Construct a decision tree based on the ID3 algorithm.
-Use an appropriate dataset for building the decision tree and apply this knowledge to classify a new sample.`
+**`4.Construct a decision tree based on the ID3 algorithm.
+Use an appropriate dataset for building the decision tree and apply this knowledge to classify a new sample.`**

-`5.Demonstrate the application of Linear regression to predict the stock market prices of any organization.`
+**`5.Demonstrate the application of Linear regression to predict the stock market prices of any organization.`**

-`6.Demonstrate the use of the Support Vector Machine algorithm for a regression problem on any preferred dataset and evaluate the performance of the model.`
+**`6.Demonstrate the use of the Support Vector Machine algorithm for a regression problem on any preferred dataset and evaluate the performance of the model.`**

-`7.Write a program to implement the k-Nearest Neighbor classification algorithm on the iris flower dataset and visualize the results.`
+**`7.Write a program to implement the k-Nearest Neighbor classification algorithm on the iris flower dataset and visualize the results.`**

-`8.
+**`8.
 Demonstrate the use of K-Means clustering algorithm on any preferred dataset.
-Use the elbow method to find the optimal number of clusters and visualize the clusters.`
+Use the elbow method to find the optimal number of clusters and visualize the clusters.`**

-`9.Apply Hierarchical clustering on the customer segmentation dataset and visualize the clusters and plot the dendrograms.`
+**`9.Apply Hierarchical clustering on the customer segmentation dataset and visualize the clusters and plot the dendrograms.`**

-`10.Perform Random Forest classification on the Pima Indians diabetes dataset. `
+**`10.Perform Random Forest classification on the Pima Indians diabetes dataset. `**

-`11.Write a program to implement the naïve Bayesian classifier for a sample training dataset.
-Compute the accuracy of the classifier and visualize the results.`
+**`11.Write a program to implement the naïve Bayesian classifier for a sample training dataset.
+Compute the accuracy of the classifier and visualize the results.`**

-`12.Build an Artificial Neural Network by implementing the Back propagation algorithm and test the same using appropriate datasets.
+**`12.Build an Artificial Neural Network by implementing the Back propagation algorithm and test the same using appropriate datasets.`**
-`
 ## `FOLDER LINKS`

 - [x] **[01_finds_and_decision](https://github.com/amppmann/ML-Lab-SEE/tree/master/01_finds_and_decision)**